fmukama/customer-heart-beat-monitoring-system/ReadMe.md

 Everything is environment-driven — see [.env.example](.env.example).
 Nothing needs a source edit, including event rate, out-of-order probability, watermark lag, allowed lateness, and flush interval.

----

-## Known limitations

-**Aggregates depend on the insert result, not on delivery.** A redelivered event is refused by `ON CONFLICT` and is therefore *not* folded into its window either — the consumer calls `observe()` for every delivery but `add_to_window()` only when the insert actually created a row.
-That keeps `event_count` equal to the raw count under at-least-once delivery.
-Verified live: 331 deliveries, 2 duplicates ignored, 329 rows, 329 distinct, every open window reconciling.

-The residual gap is a hard crash *between* the insert and the in-memory update, which would lose that event's contribution to the window until the aggregate is rebuilt from raw.
-Raw data is always authoritative.

-**Throughput caps at ~57–65 events/sec per consumer**, set by two synchronous round trips per event (database commit, Kafka offset commit).
-Batching would raise it at the cost of per-event durability.

-**Memory grows with `customers × open windows`.** Fine at this scale; a very large customer set with long allowed lateness would need spilling.

-**Single-node infrastructure** — one broker, replication factor 1, one PostgreSQL.
-No failover.

-**The producer is single-threaded** and caps near 3,450 events/sec, so the design doc's 5,000/sec target was not reached on the input side.

-**No authentication** — Kafka is `PLAINTEXT`, and PostgreSQL, Grafana and Adminer use development credentials.
-Local development only.

-**Alert history shares its database with the data it monitors.** If PostgreSQL is down, `PostgresUnavailable` cannot be written until it returns; the notifier buffers in memory and always logs to stdout.
-A production system would keep the alert store elsewhere.

-**No outbound notification channel is configured.** Alerts land in PostgreSQL.
-Slack and email are stubbed but need credentials.

-**Naming differs from the original design notes**, which used `heartbeat-events` and `heartbeat_event.json` where the implementation uses `heart-rate-events` and `heart_rate_event.json`.
-The code is internally consistent; the notes predate it.

----

 ## Layout